Clinical

 Which add to use?

 The newest myopia controlling spectacle lenses as well as the most effective contact lens options.
-They include the Defocus Incorporated Multiple Segments (DIMS) lens by Hoya, the Highly Aspherical Lenslet Target (H.A.L.T.) lens by EssilorLuxottica, and the Diffusion Optics Technology (DOT) lens by Sightglass Vision.
-These new lenses do not control myopia by way of an add: rather, they incorporate a treatment zone of lenslets or diffusers in order to cause a differential myopic defocus across the retina.15-17 In the absence of binocular vision conditions that require treatment with an add, these lens options should be your first choice.
+They include the Defocus Incorporated Multiple Segments (DIMS) lens by Hoya, the Highly Aspherical Lenslet Target (H.A.L.T.) lens by Essilor, Diffusion Optics Technology (DOT) lens by SightGlass Vision and Cylindrical Annular Refractive Elements (CARE) by Zeiss.
+These new lenses do not control myopia by way of an add: rather, they incorporate a treatment zone of lenslets, constrast diffusers or cylindrical refractive elements in order to cause a differential focus across the retina.15-17 In the absence of binocular vision conditions that require treatment with an add, these lens options should be your first choice for the dual benefit of myopia correction and control.

 Read more on spectacle lenses for myopia control